MANAGEMENT AND ACCOUNTING WEB

 Debruine, M. and P. R. Sopariwala.
 1994.
 The use of practical capacity for better management decisions.
 Journal of Cost Management (Spring): 25-31.

-2. How is the German CMS more efficient than the U.S. system of traditional costing in regards to assigning costs to the correct year?
+2. How is the German CMS more efficient than the system of traditional costing in regards to assigning costs to the correct year?

 Traditional costing uses historical costs which can lead to useless information for cost management.
 Also, it may cause manipulation of financial information in order to make the financial reports look better.
 In contrast, German CMS assigns costs to the correct year so that management will have more valuable information.